NewSigma/Physica/README.md

 conda install -c conda-forge -c nvidia newsigma::physica
 ```

 The package enables CUDA by default and has no Gui support.
-Refer to [Install.md](doc/Install.md), if you want to compile Physica manually.
+Refer to [Install.md](doc/Install.md) if you want to build Physica.

 ## Maintainers